Skip to content

 Health & Care:

-The Weimaraner is generally a healthy breed, but is predisposed to certain health conditions:
+The Weimaraner is generally healthy but may be prone to several health concerns, including:

 • Hip dysplasia